Quispamsis: Amalgamation

 The second option offered by Cormier was a full consolidation of eight of the existing communities into one new city.
 In this scenario, only Westfield would remain a separate municipality.
 Full consolidation was unpopular among residents outside the City of Saint John.
 Suburban residents stated generally that they were pleased with their communities as they were and that they liked their lower tax rates.
 As Cormier summarized it, residents "perceive Saint John as an expensive, poorly managed bureaucracy that does not serve its citizens well.
 They fear loss of control, loss of services, and loss of neighbourhood friendliness and sense of community."
-Suburban residents' comments at public meetings support this description.
-One Fairvale resident stated that he resented the questionnaire Commissioner Cormier had circulated to residents that asked them to rank their order of preference for his five reorganization schemes because it meant that the worst that full amalgamation could do is fifth place.
-As the resident put it, "full amalgamation into one city would come about three million, nine hundred and fifty-sixth on anybody's choice.
-That would come just above amalgamation with Red China."

 Ultimately, neither of the two options was implemented.
 Rather, the provincial government chose to proceed with partial consolidations and opted to legislate cost sharing for five specific regional facilities.
-Quispamsis amalgamated on January 1, 1998 with the nearby communities of Gondola Point and Wells to form the present town, covering an area of 60 km² and bordering the town of Rothesay to the southwest with the Hammond River along its northeastern boundary.
+Quispamsis amalgamated on January 1, 1998 with the nearby communities of Gondola Point and Wells to form the present town, covering an area of 60 km2 and bordering the town of Rothesay to the southwest with the Hammond River along its northeastern boundary.